fuxlud/Modularized_iOS_App/README.md

 * Replace Combine publisher with AsyncStream to avoid @preconcurrency

 **Next**
-* Add in-memory cache for breeds list to avoid refetch on tab switch.
 * Improve image loading with caching + retry.
 * Add loading skeletons for list/grid screens.